e-Learning for Educators

 Research on reading comprehension has demonstrated that readers differ in how they approach reading and the meaning they construct from text.
 Researchers have found that good readers use specific strategies to comprehend text, and those instructional programs that explicitly teach these strategies have been successful in improving students’ comprehension.
 In this workshop, participants will examine teaching practices that help students in grades three through five develop concrete strategies for constructing meaning from both narrative and expository text.
 The goal for strategy instruction is to prepare students to become active and purposeful readers who think about their text before, during and after reading.
 Participants will also explore and implement instructional procedures that help students learn how to coordinate key comprehension strategies.

-*This course was designed for participants who are teaching in an elementary school.
+*This course was designed for participants who are currently teaching in an elementary school or who have previous experience teaching in and elementary school.

 Promoting Reading Comprehension Skills in the Elementary Classroom